diag sys session full-stat

 ……………

-'removeable': counts the number of existing firewall sessions that are candidates for deletion/removal in the event that a new session needs to be created and there is no memory left to create the new session unless an existing session is deleted first.
+'removable': counts the number of existing firewall sessions that are candidates for deletion/removal in the event that a new session needs to be created and there is no memory left to create the new session unless an existing session is deleted first.

 'delete': counts the number of firewall sessions that were deleted either by user action or because some feature required a specific session to be deleted to avoid an anomaly occurring.
-Some examples of this are :-
+Some examples of this are:

-'flush': counts the number of times a request was made to flush firewall sessions matching a specific criteria either by user action or because some feature required those sessions to be deleted in order to avoid an anomaly occurring.
+'flush': counts the number of times a request was made to flush firewall sessions matching specific criteria either by user action or because some feature required those sessions to be deleted in order to avoid an anomaly occurring.

 The reason this is separate from delete is that a request to remove a specific session is much more efficient to implement than a request to delete all sessions matching a specific criteria and so it is useful to know how many times the more expensive flush was done.

 'tt': is always 0 from FOS 3.00 onwards.
-Back in FOS 2.80 it counted the number of times that traffic triggered an IKE negotiation.
+Back in FOS 2.80, it counted the number of times that traffic triggered an IKE negotiation.

-'cont': counts the number of packets that were sent to IPS, given a pass and now continue (hence the name) on for processing by a proxy (historically one that was performing AV).
+'cont': counts the number of packets that were sent to IPS, given a pass, and now continue (hence the name) on for processing by a proxy (historically one that was performing AV).
 The count is displayed in hexadecimal.

 'ids_recv': counts the number of packets that are sent to IPS for processing.
 Note that if the model supports nTurbo and it is enabled then packets delivered to IPS via nTurbo path are not counted here.
 The count is displayed in hexadecimal.

 'ids_recv': is always 0 from FOS 3.00 onwards.
-Back in FOS 2.80 it counted the number of URL rating requests sent by the kernel to the urlfilter process.
+Back in FOS 2.80, it counted the number of URL rating requests sent by the kernel to the urlfilter process.

 'av_recv': counts the number of packets that are sent to one or more proxies for processing.
-Historically this meant the proxy that performed AV (hence the av in the name) but since FOS 3.00 it has also counted other cases where traffic is proxied such as the SIP ALG.
+Historically this meant the proxy that performed AV (hence the antivirus in the name) but since FOS 3.00 it has also counted other cases where traffic is proxied such as the SIP ALG.
 The count is displayed in hexadecimal.

-'fqdn_count': counts the number of FQDN entries that currently exist in the kernel corresponding to the FQDNs defined in config firewall address, config firewall address6 and config firewall service.
+'fqdn_count': counts the number of FQDN entries that currently exist in the kernel corresponding to the FQDNs defined in config firewall address, config firewall address6, and config firewall service.
 The count is displayed in hexadecimal.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.

-Copyright 2023 Fortinet, Inc. All Rights Reserved.
+Copyright 2024 Fortinet, Inc. All Rights Reserved.